Eigen's Paradox and the Quasispecies Model in a Non-Archimedean Framework: Introduction

 If we take the initial datum determined by the conditions $C_{rjn}^{I}\left( 0\right) =0$ for any $I$, $rnj$ and $C_{J}^{0}(0)\neq0$ for some $J$, i.e. $X\left( x,0\right) \in\mathcal{D}_{M}$, then the condition (\ref{average_zer}) implies that

-Since $\mathbb{W}^{0}$ is a real symmetric matrix, it is diagonalizable and all its eigenvalues a re real.
+see Theorem \ref{Theorem_0}.
+A key observation is that given $t\geq0$, the value of the function $X\left( x,t\right) $ depends only on the first $M$ digits of $x=x_{0}+x_{1}p+\ldots+x_{M-1}p^{M-1}+\ldots$, since $M$ is fixed, in this model the length of the sequences does not change in time.
+Since $\mathbb{W}^{0}$ is a real symmetric matrix, it is diagonalizable and all its eigenvalues are real.
 In this case $\lim_{t\rightarrow\infty}X\left( x,t\right) $ exists and it is controlled by the largest eigenvalue of $\mathbb{W}^{0}$.
 This situation corresponds to \textit{the survival of the fitter}.
 This is the typical scenario predicted by the classical Eigen-Schuster model.
 In this scenario the Eigen paradox may happen.
+This result says that the classical Eigen-Schuster description of evolution can be obtained using the $p$-adic Eigen-Schuster \ model.
+Our previous publication \cite{Zuniga-JPhA} does not contain a similar result.

+To escape to the Eigen paradox the length of the sequences must growth, see Section \ref{Sub_Section_MS}, which requires that some of the oscillatory terms (those involving the $\Psi_{rnj}\left( x\right) $s) must be preserved in the\ long term in (\ref{Solution}).
+If these oscillatory terms do not vanish in the long term, we have a cloud of sequences in $\mathbb{Z}_{p}$ (with time variable length, including sequences of infinite length) evolving according to the basic Darwinian principles.
+Intuitively, one must show that the function $\lim_{t\rightarrow\infty}X\left( x,t\right) $ depends on infinitely many digits in the $p$-adic expansion of $x$.
+This is a non-trivial mathematical task that requires suitable hypotheses on the mutation measure, and surprisingly non-trivial results on stochastic processes on $\mathbb{Q} _{p}$.
+In our previous publication \cite{Zuniga-JPhA} these matters were not considered.